merchantprotocol/theadslab/README.md

 # The Ads Lab public feedback, discussions and roadmap

+Thanks for joining the community discussion surrounding The Ads Lab!
+This repo is where you can find support for common issues, report bugs and be in-the-know when it comes to new features being released.
+Here's a quick video to explain [how to use this repo](https://jumpshare.com/v/fQbHMB7BfBcR1aVBALZX).

 ![The Ads Lab Analytics Dashboard](https://github.com/merchantprotocol/theadslab/blob/main/assets/dashboard.png)

 In this repository, you can find the [official AdsLab public feedback, discussions and roadmap](https://github.com/merchantprotocol/theadslab) for the following product areas, as well as an overall category for general product feedback: